World War II newspapers

 In this paper you will read …

-In this paper, you will read …
+In this newspaper you read …

 In this paper you will read …